What is rotavirus?

-The majority of children acquire the virus between 3 months and 35 months.
+Most children get the virus between 3 months and 35 months.

 A child or adult may become infected with rotavirus more than once, but, usually,

-the initial case is the most severe and subsequent infections are milder.
+the initial case is the most severe and later infections are milder.

 How is rotavirus spread?